ovh/docs/pages/cloud/private-cloud/vsphere_interface_connexion/guide.en-gb.md

 On the `Home`{.action} page you can find your vCenter main menus.
 You will be able to perform a number of actions, such as:

 - deploying a virtual machine by going to `Hosts and Clusters`{.action}
-- if you have this option, using NSX by going to `Network & Security`{.action}
+- if you have this option, using NSX by going to `Networking & Security`{.action}
 - browsing your data stores.